infitx-org/profile-cd/README.md

    ![trigger profile-cd token](img/image.png)

-   This token is set in an environment variable prefixed with `DOWNSTREAM_IMAGE_` in the Mojaloop Circle CI `org-global` context:
+   This token is set in an environment variable prefixed with `DOWNSTREAM_IMAGE_` in the Mojaloop Circle CI `org-global` context.
+The token if prefixed with the `organization/repository:` where it needs to trigger the workflow.
+   For example `infinitx-org/profile-cd:github_pat_xxx`:

    ![circle ci variable](img/image-1.png)